5 Foods That Trick You Into Thinking You Are Eating Clean

 Does vinegar really help you to lose weight?
 In a 2014 study, researchers looked at whether vinegar suppresses appetite because of its unpleasant taste.
 The study groups consisted of young, healthy, unrestrained eaters who were of normal weight.
 In the first study, the researchers tested the effect on appetite when subjects drank a palatable vinegar-containing beverage, an unpalatable vinegar- containing beverage and a non-vinegar control with breakfast.
 In the second study, subjects drank a milkshake and then tasted vinegar or a placebo without ingesting it.
 The researchers found that subjects had a reduced appetite after ingesting vinegar because of nausea, but tasting the vinegar without ingesting it had no effect on their appetite.
 Researchers concluded that vinegar does not seem to be an appropriate natural appetite suppressant.

 Does vinegar really help digest protein?
-Vinegar is not necessary an evil merely because its highly toxic acetic acid content destroys ptyalin (salivary amylase), but because it also contains alcohol, which precipitates the pepsin of the gastric juice and retards or prevents gastric digestion of proteins.”
+Vinegar is not necessarily an evil merely because its highly toxic acetic acid content destroys ptyalin (salivary amylase), but because it also contains alcohol, which precipitates the pepsin of the gastric juice and retards or prevents gastric digestion of proteins.”
 Only acids secreted by the stomach itself can digest proteins.
 This process cannot be boosted with vinegar.
-Put simply, apple cider vinegar contains both acetic acid and alcohol, which are perceived by the body as poison.
-All vinegars are the result of sugars fermenting to alcohol, and then converting to acetic acid.
+Put simply, apple cider vinegar contains both acetic acid and alcohol, which are perceived by the body as a poison.
+All kinds of vinegar are the result of sugars fermenting to alcohol, and then converting to acetic acid.
 If acetic acid in a teaspoonful of vinegar can suspend salivary digestion, what do you think occurs in the digestive tract?
 Vinegar is not only unfit for use because it impairs digestion, but because it contains these two perceived poisons.

-If you’re eating fat free yogurt you’re also getting scammed since yogurt whether it is fat free or not contains lactose, a form of sugar that binds to fat causing you to actually gain weight.
+If you’re eating fat-free yogurt you’re also getting scammed since yogurt whether it is fat-free or not contains lactose, a form of sugar that binds to fat causing you to actually gain weight.